devatapujitha/21BCE8981_ML/Readme.md

 - Collected insights that can be utilized for further enhancements and improvements based on user interaction patterns.

-This project demonstrates a solid implementation of document storage, search functionality, and performance optimization techniques, making it a valuable tool for managing and retrieving documents efficiently.

 ### Output of the project
 - **Frontend page that has the 3 forms**
 - First form is to add the title and document to the database
 - Second form is to search the documents with but entering a query
 - Thirsd form is to check the status of the application (Health check)

 - Entering the details to store in DB
 ![1](https://github.com/user-attachments/assets/9e2f4f5f-6b75-45a1-a314-e2411ad7fbed)